Flexibility of contributions

 What is the annual allowance for contributions?

 The Annual Allowance is the maximum amount of contributions (personal and employer) that can be made to registered pension schemes each year which will receive tax relief.
-The Annual Allowance is currently £40,000, although it will be lower if the annual allowance taper or the Money Purchase Annual Allowance rules apply.
+The Annual Allowance is currently £40,000, although it will be lower if the annual allowance taper (applicable to high earners), or the Money Purchase Annual Allowance rules (applicable for those who flexibly access their pension) apply.
+Details of these reductions in the Annual Allowance can be found below.

 You will exceed the annual allowance if, for any tax year the total of all contributions (paid by you, on your behalf and by your employer) to your registered pension schemes when added to the increase in benefits under any final salary scheme exceeds £40,000.